 As a child, I had some very painful Sunday School experiences.
 My parents raised me in a non-denominational Christian background.
 I won’t go into the major details of each encounter, but it would always involve me – at some point – all alone in a corner somewhere crying because I was afraid and wanted to go home.
 It was highly unpleasant.
 So my feelings regarding churches and other places of worship were slightly marred until I got older.

 When I entered college, I was exposed to many other religious and spiritual practices, many of which I was unfamiliar with.
+There are always going to be practices that take you by surprise.
+That’s just the way the world works.
+I remember overhearing once that some spiritual people like to learn how tea magic and its herbs and spices can prove to be beneficial to individuals.
+It’s even been known that this practice was essential to witches because of the healing and magical properties it possessed.
+Now, I had never heard about this before, but it did interest me.
+But that was just the start of religious and spiritual practices that were unknown to me.
 I even attended regular services my freshman year at a small Christian church near school.
 Ultimately, I found my own spiritual practices to be something very personal, and chose to study and worship in private.
 I also spent a lot of time learning about spiritual notions regarding the concept of soul mates.
 For example, the idea of twin flame angel numbers is still very important to me to this day.
 A couple of years later I discovered feng shui.
 I am still an incredibly spiritual person to this day and hold the idea of twin flames and other concepts close to my heart.

 Some may feel that if one is a part of a certain religious or spiritual faith that they cannot practice feng shui.
 This is not true.
 There are four main schools of thought regarding feng shui.
 Only one of them known as Black Hat Sect does encompass certain aspects of the Buddhism and Taoism beliefs.
 However, the other branches of feng shui are more scientific, and easily lend themselves to any form of religion or doctrine.